ChelsieGonzales/PointOfSale_FinalProject/README.md

 This project is open-source and free to use.
 Feel free to modify and enhance it! 🛠️

 ## 👨‍💻 Author
-Developed with ❤️ by Chelsie Gonzales firts year student in Computer Science.
+Developed with ❤️ by Chelsie Gonzales first year student in Computer Science.